IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

-* In TJAPlayer2 for.PC but not TJAPlayer3, the first whitespace in the middle of `<str-lyric>` terminators the loaded lyric.
+* In TJAPlayer2 for.PC but not TJAPlayer3, the first whitespace in the middle of `<lyric>` terminators the loaded lyric.

 ### #SENOTECHANGE